-Generally there is no urgent need to see a physiotherapist or doctor.
+When to See a Physiotherapist or Doctor Generally, there is no urgent need to see a physiotherapist or a doctor.
 However, if the toe in position is still apparent by the time your child reaches 8 years, or if it causes your child to fall more often than normal, a physiotherapist or doctor should be consulted.

 Femoral anteversion is most often diagnosed when the child is between the ages of 4-6 years.
 This will normally start with a physical examination and a review of the medical history of the child and family.

 Toe-in positioning may be treated with time, normal growth and reassurance.
 If more therapy intervention is required treatment may include: